Out and about with your baby

 - a wool or cotton hat, mittens, and socks or bootees for going out if the weather is cold – it's better to choose close-knitted patterns rather than those with a loose knit, so that your baby's fingers and toes won't get caught

 - a sun hat for going out if it's hot or the sun is bright

 Washing your baby's clothes

-If you use a washing machine, don't use washing powders with enzymes (bio powders) or fabric conditioner, as they may irritate your baby's skin.
-Always rinse baby clothes thoroughly.
+There's no evidence that using washing powders with enzymes (bio powders) or fabric conditioners will irritate your baby's skin.

 Baby nests are not suitable for your baby to sleep in when you're not there because of the danger of suffocation.